Occupational health law: detailed implementation procedures

 • Group 3 and 4 biological agents

-Note: If a worker considers that he qualifies for this medical check-up and has not been notified of this information by his employer, he may, during the month preceding the cessation of exposure or his departure, and up to six months after the cessation of exposure, request this check-up directly from his occupational health service.
+Note: If a worker believes they meet the conditions to be eligible for this medical examination and has not been notified by their employer that this information was transmitted, they may, during the month before the end of exposure or their departure and up to six months after the end of exposure, request this examination directly from their occupational health service.

-Pre-resumption visit A pre-resumption visit may be organized for workers who have been off work for more than 3 months, at the initiative of the attending physician, the medical officer of the social security organization or the worker.
-A pre-reinstatement visit can now be organized for workers who are off work for more than 30 days.
+Pre-return-to-work examination A pre-return-to-work examination may be organised for workers on sick leave lasting more than 3 months, at the initiative of the treating physician, the social security medical adviser, or the worker.
+A pre-return-to-work examination may now be organised for workers on sick leave lasting more than 30 days.

-It need no longer be systematic for all work stoppages lasting more than three months, and need no longer be initiated by the attending physician, the medical officer of the social security organization or the employee.
+It is therefore no longer systematic for all periods of sick leave lasting more than three months, and no longer necessarily needs to be initiated by the treating physician, the social security medical adviser, or the worker.

 • After maternity leave

-• After an absence of at least 30 days due to an accident at work, illness or non-work-related accident
+• After an absence of at least 30 days due to a workplace accident, illness, or non-occupational accident

 • After maternity leave

-• After an absence of at least 30 days due to an industrial accident,
+• After an absence of at least 30 days due to a workplace accident,

-• After an absence of 60 days due to illness or non-work-related accident.
+• After an absence of 60 days due to non-occupational illness or accident.

-(*): the provisions relating to the pre-resumption visit and the resumption examination have not been modified for employees covered by the agricultural scheme.
+(*): The provisions relating to pre-return and return-to-work medical examinations are not modified for employees covered by the agricultural scheme.

-For a complete overview of all the changes brought about by the Occupational Health Act, we invite you to refer to the previous article published in November 2021.
+For a comprehensive overview of all the changes introduced by the Occupational Health Law, please refer to the previous article published in November 2021.

 Photo credit: 364755843 @TarikVision